 Luke Cage and Jessica Jones.
 They're (New) Avengers and have a child!

-Apollo and Midnighter, a rare male/male example.
-That they're unstoppable badasses somehow makes it all the more adorable when they drop the badassery for a cuddle.
+The Authority Apollo and Midnighter, a rare male/male example.
+That they're unstoppable warriors somehow makes it all the more adorable when they drop the badassery for a cuddle.
 Also, should you mess with one, expect the last thing you ever see to be the other one dismembering you.

 Villain example: Cannon and Sabre were assassins working for opposing gangs who decided to kill each other's bosses and merge the two organisation into one with themselves on top.
 When that panned out, they bought a beach house together and went freelance.

-Sonic and Sally; the cartoon adaption's opening theme shows them blowing up a robotknik pass together.
+Sonic and Sally; the cartoon adaption's opening theme shows them blowing up a robotknik base together.
 She's in his arms by the end of it.

-Adeline and Slade (Deathstroke) Wilson, in New Teen Titans, till his double life got their son kidnapped and rendered mute, then she shot out his eye (she was trying to kill him, but enhanced reflexes saved his life, if not his eye).
+New Teen Titans: Adeline and Slade (Deathstroke) Wilson, till his double life got their son kidnapped and rendered mute, then she shot out his eye (she was trying to kill him, but enhanced reflexes saved his life, if not his eye).

 At the end of Watchmen Silk Spectre II and Nite Owl II have married, and from their conversation it's clear they plan to work together as illegal masked vigilantes.